Welcome at the Crypto Museum website.

 At present we are a virtual museum in The Netherlands, that can only be

-The main purpose of the Crypto Museum is to preserve history.
+The main goal of Crypto Museum is to preserve history.

 This is done by collecting, restoring and describing historical